yuvaldori/gigaspaces-wiki-jekyll/xap100/memcached-api.markdown

 {% warning %}
 Traditional memcached servers shard data by running multiple instances as unassociated peers.
 Clients connect to each of them, and manually determine which of the server instances data is sent to.

-GigaSpaces' memcached service would run access points on each of the servers - memcached1 and memcached2, as shown above - but the servers share data, so you could get the same dataset by just connecting to only one of the server instances.
+XAPs memcached service would run access points on each of the servers - memcached1 and memcached2, as shown above - but the servers share data, so you could get the same dataset by just connecting to only one of the server instances.
 {% endwarning %}

 Setting data and retrieving it is very simple: